rustyio/super-imap/README.md

 https://devcenter.heroku.com/articles/librato#custom-log-based-metrics
 for more information.

-Apart from keeping an eye on these metrics, Grimace should need no other regular metrics.
+Apart from keeping an eye on these metrics, SuperIMAP should need no other regular metrics.

 You may also want to keep an eye out for any failing Delayed Job tasks.
 You can view these from the Admin site.